-The only supported mode is 2x EHT-LTF with 1.6 µs GI.
-The other combinations of EHT-LTF modes and GI duration are disallowed.
-No energy is transmitted during the GI of the EHT-LTF symbols when secure EHT-LTF are used, which is referred to as a zero-power GI.

 TGbk Editor: Change Clause 36.3.4.1 (p.87, line 16 in 11bk D1.0) as follows:

-The construction of the EHT-LTFs in an EHT Ranging NDP is done by repeating the steps in Subclause 36.3.12.10 (EHT-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates a single EHT-LTF Repetition Block, and a value of LTF_REP greater than 1 indicates the use of repetitions, i.e., multiple EHT-LTF Repetition Blocks are included in an EHT-LTF User Block.
-If the TXVECTOR parameter SECURE_LTF_FLAG is equal to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1, and all the EHT-LTF symbols belong to a single EHT-LTF User Block.
+(#1329) The construction of the EHT-LTFs in an EHT Ranging NDP is done by repeating the steps in Subclause 36.3.12.10 (EHT-LTF) LTF_REP times, i.e., the value of LTF_REP is the number of EHT-LTF Repetition Blocks in the EHT-LTF User Block. (#1330) If the TXVECTOR parameter SECURE_LTF_FLAG is equal to 0, the TXVECTOR parameter NUM_USERS is equal to 1, and all the EHT-LTF symbols belong to a single EHT-LTF User Block.

-When the TXVECTOR parameter SECURE_LTF_FLAG is equal to 1, secure EHT-LTFs as defined in 36.3.12.10a (EHT-LTF field using secure EHT-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, see Figure 36.4.D (EHT Ranging NDP format with secure EHT-LTFs).
+When the TXVECTOR parameter SECURE_LTF_FLAG is equal to 1, secure EHT-LTFs as defined in 36.3.12.10a (EHT-LTF field using secure EHT-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, (#1332) see Figure 36-18d (EHT Ranging NDP format with secure EHT-LTFs).
 For the secure EHT-LTF symbol or Packet Extension field with zero power GI, the time domain signal has zero power during the period of the GI.
 The TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
 The repetitions of the EHT-LTF symbols are repetitions of the EHT-LTF Repetition Block.
 The randomized EHT-LTF sequences are different in each of the EHT-LTF Repetition Blocks.
 The total number of EHT-LTF symbols in an EHT-LTF User Block is the product of the number of symbols in an EHT-LTF Repetition Block, NEHT-LTF, and the number of EHT-LTF repetitions given in LTF_REP.

-For secure EHT-LTF transmissions, the number of EHT-LTF repetitions given in LTF_REP shall be greater than 1, and there are a minimum of two EHT-LTF Repetition Blocks in each EHT-LTF User Block.
+(#1333) For secure EHT-LTF transmissions, the number of EHT-LTF repetitions given in LTF_REP shall be greater than 1.

 TGbk Editor: Change Clause 36.3.4.1 (p.88, line 20 in 11bk D1.0) as follows:

-In each EHT-LTF User Block within the EHT-LTF field, the number of Tx antennas are the same as the number indicated in NUM_STS for the corresponding EHT-LTF User Block and may vary from one EHT-LTF User Block to another.
-Within the EHT-STF field, the number of Tx antennas should match the first EHT-LTF User Block.
-In the pre-EHT modulated fields, the number of Tx antennas used shall be no less than the minimum number of Tx antennas used in the EHT modulated fields.
-The sum of the Tx power across all Tx antennas shall remain constant throughout the entire EHT Ranging NDP PPDU.
+(#1337) In each EHT-LTF User Block within the EHT-LTF field, the number of transmit antennas shall be equal to the number indicated in NUM_STS for the corresponding EHT-LTF User Block and may vary from one EHT-LTF User Block to another.
+Within the EHT-STF field, the number of transmit antennas should match the number of transmit antennas in the first EHT-LTF User Block.
+In the pre-EHT modulated fields, the number of transmit antennas shall be no less than the minimum number of transmit antennas in any of the EHT modulated fields.
+The sum of the Tx power across all transmit antennas shall remain constant throughout the entire EHT Ranging NDP.

 TGbk Editor: Change Clause 36.3.4.2 (p.89, line 20 in 11bk D1.0) as follows: